Vascular Neurology Fellowship

 Baltimore VA Medical Center

-All of our stroke faculty have dual appointments with the Baltimore VA.
-The VA is connected to UMMC by a footbridge, allowing the fellow to easily attend VA stroke clinics, provide specialty stroke consultations, and respond to acute stroke calls at the VAMC.
+The Baltimore VA is connected to UMMC by a footbridge, allowing the fellow to easily attend VA stroke clinics, provide specialty stroke consultations, and respond to acute stroke calls at the VAMC.

 Didactics and Seminars

-Thursday 11:00-12:00: A joint conference with neuroradiology to discuss interesting cases and review imaging together.
+Thursday 11:00-12:00: A joint conference with vascular neurology, neuroradiology, and neurosurgery to discuss interesting cases and review imaging together.
 This is an excellent experience for fellows to participate with faculty in discussions of the diagnosis and management of complex vascular neurology patients.

 Stroke Division Meeting